haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-08-Factory Pattern.md

     - Design Pattern
 ---

-### Definition

-The **Factory Method Pattern** defines an interface for creating an object in super class, but lets subclasses decide which class to instantiate. **Factory Method** lets a class defer instantiation to subclasses.

 ### Motivation

 Imagine that you have two pizza stores, you want them sale different styles of pizza based on their location (New York, Chicago), while you want the same producing process (to ensure the quality of product).
 So you may implement it like this.